The Importance of Work-Life Balance

 If you are struggling to come up with innovative ways to improve your employees’ work-life balance, then why not ask them?

 If you notice that your people are struggling to find balance, then find out what changes they think would improve their situation.
-By collaborating with your team, you will get more of an insight into the way they think, and you will be able to work together on strategies more effectively in future.
+By collaborating with your team, you will get more insight into the way they think, and you will be able to work together on strategies more effectively in future.

-To help you facilitate these discussions, consider having regularly scheduled meetings, or implement real-time cultural feedback programmes to provide you with data-driven insights.
+To help you facilitate these discussions, consider having regularly scheduled meetings, or implementing real-time cultural feedback programmes to provide you with data-driven insights.
 This way you can accurately gauge how your people are feeling at any given time and make adjustments to ensure that they have the right balance.

 4. Practice What You Preach: